Century Publishing, Salt Lake City, Utah 1997

 Desires in Conflict: Answering the Struggle for Sexual Identity, by Joe Dallas (Harvest House Publishers, Eugene, OR, 1991).
 This Christian book provides practical, effective help for restoring sexual wholeness.
 It also provides information for family members and friends on how to give loving support and explains the rage felt by gay activists.
 The appendix gives answers to the pro-gay theology.
 Two chapters address lesbian concerns.

 You Don’t Have to be Gay, by J. A. Konrad (Pacific House Publishing, Newport Beach, CA, 1987).
 This easy-to-read book is written as a series of letters to a young man unfulfilled in his homosexuality.
-It teaches from a Christian perspective that people are not "born that way," that homosexuality is not a problem in relating to members of the opposite sex, and that homosexuality can be changed.
+It teaches from a Christian perspective that people are not "born that way," that homosexuality is not a problem in relating to members of the opposite sex, and that people can make choices in how to respond to homosexuality.

 AMCAP Journal, vol. 19, no. 1–1993 (Association of Mormon Counselors and Psychotherapists, Salt Lake City, UT, 1993).
 This issue of the journal is devoted to the topic of homosexuality and contains articles, interviews and book reviews on homosexuality.
 It gives pertinent information about homosexuality from a Latter-day Saint perspective.